Biskweet/esoteric-hello-world/README.md

-Apply this to all characters in the word you want to write.
+Apply this to all characters in the text you want to output.

 Now wrap everything into a list, and `''.join()` it.
 Print the result.